-Office of Community-Based Care Transition (OCBCT) and Statewide Director of CBC
+Office of Community-Based Care Transition (OCBCT) Organizational Structure

 The 87th Texas Legislature, as part of Texas Family Code, Subchapter B-1, Chapter 264, section 264.172, formally established the OCBCT.
 The OCBCT is a state agency independent of but administratively attached to the Department of Family and Protective Services (DFPS).
-On June 29, 2021, Governor Greg Abbott appointed Theresa "Trisha" Thomas as the Statewide Director of the OCBCT.
-Ms. Thomas reports directly to the Governor.
-DFPS, along with the Health and Human Services Commission (HHSC), will work together with the OCBCT on the implementation of Community-Based Care.
+The OCBCT, DFPS, and the Health and Human Services Commission (HHSC) work together to implement CBC.
+The Statewide CBC Director, Theresa Thomas, has three directors who have key roles in moving CBC forward in Texas: Community Outreach and Legislative Relations Director and two Directors of Implementation and Operations.
+The contracts division initially was housed in the OCBCT but moved back to DFPS Purchased Client Services as their duties expand well beyond implementation.
+OCBCT has one Contract Administration Manager on each implementation team to initiate SSCC contracts on behalf of DFPS.